AzemaBaptiste/pokemon_classifier/pdf/project_report.md

 - our `pokemon_detector.pth` model trained
 - our `pokemon_classifier.pth` model trained

+The process is, for an input image:
+- take an image as input
+- detect what's on the image
+    - use Human detector (opencv)
+    - use Pokemon detector (pytorch model)
+- use the trained Pokemon classifier to give the name of the Pokémon (if it's a Pokémon), or the Pokémon it looks like (if it's a Human or something else)

 The usage is pretty simple, you can run it with docker.
 You can check the [prediction_workflow](#prediction_workflow) for the detailed process.